jundalisay/superb/content/en/social/economics/principles/intro/chapter-03.md

 - Asian philosophies, such as Buddhism, Hinduism, and Taoism, teach the **renunciation and control** of desire

-{{< img alt="Stock price chart" src="https://sorasystem.sirv.com/graphics/price.jpg" cap="Pantrynomics, as a subset of Social Superphysics, implements these wave-particle principles as values and prices" >}}
+{{< img alt="Stock price chart" src="https://sorasystem.sirv.com/graphics/price.jpg" cap="Economic Superphysics, as a subset of Social Superphysics, implements these wave-particle principles as values and prices" >}}

 This desire is a product of the mind and thus exists in the metaphysical dimension.
 Its physical counterpart is physical energy as heat, calories, joules, etc.

 The rules for physical energy are described as **the Four Laws of Thermodynamics**.
-We carry over these laws onto Pantrynomics as **the Four Laws of Value** which operate on human desire*.
+We carry over these laws onto Economic Superphysics as **the Four Laws of Value** which operate on human desire*.

 Thus: